 - LP Lost on Decay: 75

 If you fall to or below 0 LP as a result of decay, you'll be placed in the next-lowest division.
-If you're already in division IV of your tier, you'll fall into the next tier down (ie. Diamond IV to Platinum I).
-However, Master players who decay due to inactivity will descend into Diamond II, not Platinum I, and will restart their climb from there.
+If you're already in division IV of your tier, you'll fall into the next tier down (ie. Diamond IV to Emerald I).
+However, Apex Tier players who decay due to inactivity will descend into Diamond II and restart their climb from there.

 Also note that decay will still activate even when you're banned, so protect your hard-earned spot on the ladder by playing with apex-tier sportsmanship!